 National Weather Service's (NWS) public education campaign, "Turn Around, Don't Drown".
 NWS initially launched this campaign in 2003 after the San Angelo forecast office observed that incidences of driving through low-water crossings made up 80% of all flood fatalities in South Texas (FEMA, 2021).
 The campaign aims to persuade people to avoid driving or wading into floodwaters - noting that roadway damage, water depth, and flow rate cannot always be easily observed through murky water.
-This message is displayed on road signs outreach by the Texas Floodplain Management Association (TFMA).
+This message is displayed on road signs (Figure 1) by the Texas Department of Transportation (TxDOT) and used as public outreach by the Texas Floodplain Management Association (TFMA).
 Additional resources for public education are compiled in the Community Official Flood Resource Guide (TWDB, 2022), Community Resources, and TexasFlood.org.
 The shared goal of these efforts is to raise flood awareness among Texans, which is particularly important for flood mitigation measures as they are only effective when proper attention is given.
 Communities should consider the types of flooding and their flood awareness requirements before initiating any potential mitigation efforts.
 Because the political subdivision responsible for FEWS may vary, the general term "Communities" is used throughout this document to refer to any political subdivision responsible for a flood early warning system.